jupyterhub/team-compass/docs/team/member-guide.md

 guide in the team-compass.

-Don't forget that, as a member of the team, you're representing the community when you interact with people online.
+Don't forget that, as a member of the team, you're representing the community when you interact with people (online and offline).
 Try to keep a friendly, positive attitude, and be welcoming and helpful in bringing others into the community and answering their questions.